 Linux is the most widely used server operating system, especially for web servers.
 It is open source; this means anybody can have access to the source code.
 This makes it less secure compared to other operating systems as attackers can study the source code to find vulnerabilities.
-Linux Hacking is about exploiting these vulnerabilities to gain unauthorized access to a system.
+Linux for Hackers is about exploiting these vulnerabilities to gain unauthorized access to a system.

 Topics covered in this tutorial